Australian Childcare Alliance

 1/ Online calculation of fortnightly $ support for families

-Families can now calculate the level of fortnightly financial support they can expect to receive using Centrelink's Payment and Service Finder
+Families can now calculate the level of fortnightly financial support they can expect to receive using Centrelink's Payment and Service Finder.

 This online tool will ask families a set of questions about their circumstances, including their shared income and estimated hours of work/study along with the hourly rate of their particular Early Childhood Education and Care (ECEC) service, to provide an estimate of their fortnightly Child Care Subsidy.